 Charter School Space Planning Guide

+Once your instructional model gives you a classroom count, the per-student benchmarks become a sanity check on your total.
 For charter schools, Building Hope recommends assuming 75 SF per student as a planning baseline.
 The general range is between 60 and 100 SF per student based on budget and specific programmatic needs.

 A broader industry benchmark for all K-12 schools is 80 to 120 square feet per student for the total building footprint.
 This includes classrooms, hallways, restrooms, offices, and shared spaces.
 Elementary schools tend toward the lower end; high schools with labs, gyms, or career-tech programs need more.
 Independent schools, microschools, and learning pods may have different space requirements depending on their program model and enrollment size.